nathan-nakatsuka/scRNA_Reproducibility/Vignette.md

 }

 # Differential Expression (only doing Monocytes here as an example)
-# Note: This is only
+# Note: This is only for up-regulated genes (for down-regulated genes, just switch the COVID-19 to ident.2 and the healthy to ident.1).
 # Note: All of these files will be output to the same directory.
 User can make another directory and output files there if desired.
 ClusterofInterest = "Mono"
 for(i in 1:length(Datasets)){